Looking for a new cosmetic treatment to add additional earning potential with your employer or an additional revenue stream to your practice?

 PDO Threads Training at National Laser Institute

-During PDO thread lift training, attendees will receive hands-on training where they will treat scheduled clients in an educational setting to gain real world experience.
-You will be trained how to administer PDO thread lifts on some of the most in-demand treatment areas:
+During PDO thread lift training, attendees will receive hands-on training where they will treat scheduled clients in an educational setting to gain real-world experience.
+You will be trained on how to administer PDO thread lifts on some of the most in-demand treatment areas:

 - Cheek vector